cr3/lookuper/README.rst

    :alt: Black

 ``lookuper`` makes it easy to lookup a target in nested data structures.
-A lookup yields the values matching a target as an arguments list:
+A lookup yields the values matching a target passed as an arguments list:

 .. code-block:: python